 When you think weddings, you probably think first of the bride.
 And while it’s true that much of the planning does fall to the bride and her family, the groom’s family still has an important role in the process, which often isn’t given much attention.
 We reached out to a current mother of the groom who actually has two sons getting married; who better to provide us with some insight!
 One of her sons will be getting married through us at the Temple Theatre this summer!

 Tasks and Responsibilities

 To begin, we asked Melissa about the main duties of the groom’s parents.

 “Traditionally, the groom’s parents handle the rehearsal dinner and drinks/bar at the reception.
 Lately, we’ve seen a tendency for grooms to be more involved in wedding planning and the groom’s parents taking a more active role.”

 It is also important to compile a guest list for the groom’s side of the family.
 First, ask the couple how many people you are allowed to invite, and start building from there.
 A helpful tip is to create this list in a spreadsheet and include mailing addresses, which will save time later.

 Parents of the groom may choose to cover reception music (DJ or live band), the bride’s bouquet, and/or honeymoon expenses as well.
 If possible, it is beneficial for both the bride’s and groom’s families to discuss finances early on in the engagement so everyone is on the same page.

 “Any time I have been invited to go dress shopping/menu tasting/flower arranging, etc., I arranged my schedule so I would be available.
 I realize that this is a special time for the bride and her mom, so I try not to give advice or impose.
 I definitely offer my help and let them know I am available.”

 And when two families join together to plan this monumental event, there is bound to be some awkwardness or tension.
-Melissa suggests overcoming this by focusing on the big picture, what a wedding is all about: cherishing time with each other.
+Melissa suggests overcoming this by focusing on the big picture and what a wedding is all about: cherishing time with each other.